-The story of how avid surfer Nicholas Woodman invented the GoPro Camera is the perfect example of necessity being the mother of invention.
+After months of anticipation, earlier today GoPro finally had it's Initial Public Offering.
+The story of how the company's founder, an avid surfer named Nicholas Woodman, came up with the idea for the the GoPro Camera is the perfect example of necessity being the mother of invention.
 Prior to becoming a full time entrepreneur, Woodman spent years traveling the world trying to catch the perfect wave.
 Everywhere he traveled, Woodman carried with him two crucial tools every surfing nomad must posses: #1) A surf board (obviously).
 And #2) A camera to document everything.
 During a particularly inspirational summer spent surfing in Indonesia and Australia, Woodman had a revelation that would change the course of his life: There had to be a better and more active way to capture photographs of the surfing action than his current basic options.
 The resulting product was the GoPro camera.
-Fast forward roughly 10 years, and thanks to GoPro Nicholas Woodman is worth $1.3 billion.
+Fast forward roughly 10 years, and thanks to GoPro's IPO Nicholas Woodman is officially a self made surfer billionaire $1.3 billion.
 Here's how he did it…

 Woodman grew up in Atherton, California; a city in Silicon Valley as the youngest of four children.
 His father was a successful executive who brokered the sale of Taco Bell to Pepsi.
 He was a B+ student who focused more on sports than academics.
 Once he discovered surfing, he was hooked and attended the University of California, San Diego not just for its academic reputation, but for its La Jolla location close to great surf and 360 days a year of glorious Southern California sunshine.
 His parents didn't love the idea of his college career having surfing as a distraction, but if Woodman hadn't been so wave obsessed, he'd never have seen the need to create the GoPro camera.